routarddev/data-science/README.md

 <br/>

 ## Machine Learning
-- **classification_test**: Jupyter Notebook solving a classification problem with all the steps and considerations (EDA, algortihms, tests, etc.)
+- **classification_test**: Jupyter Notebook solving a classification problem with all the steps and considerations (EDA, classification algorithms, tests, etc.)

 <br/>